 Combine half a package of Wilton Candy Melts and milk in a small sauce pan.
 Warm milk and melts mixture on medium/low heat, stirring with a whisk until they form a smooth, creamy syrup.

 For best results, refrigerate your frosted cookies.
-Unfrosted cookies can be stored in an airtight container.
+Unfrosted cookies can be stored in an airtight container at room temperature.

 Today’s cookies are destined for a Halloween party this afternoon.
 Wilton provided me with some adorable gift boxes that are perfect for today’s event.
 Wilton has a wide variety of gift boxes available for everything from cookies to cupcakes, perfect for every season.